 Incremental backup stores all files changed since the last FULL, DIFFERENTIAL OR INCREMENTAL backup.
 The advantage of an incremental backup is that it takes the least time to finish.
 The disadvantage is that during a restore operation, each increment is processed and this could result in a lengthy restore job.

-Incremental backup provides a faster method of backing up data than repeatedly running full backups.
+Incremental backup is a backup types that provides a faster method of backing up data than repeatedly running full backups.
 During an incremental backup, only files changed since the most recent backup are included.
 That is where it gets its name: each backup is an increment for a previous backup.

 The representation below shows how a backup job running four times would look like when using incremental: